jashburn8020/long-reads/removing_barriers_to_change.md

 * The REDUCE framework equips you to identify and address specific roadblocks in different contexts.

 ## Module 2: Removing Reactance and Endowment

+From the course notes:

+"In this module, you’ll examine why warnings backfire, and learn how to ease the Endowment Effect to accomplish your goals.
+By analyzing the case studies of Procter & Gamble’s Tide Pods and the Arden House Experiments, you’ll be able to identify the process in which warnings become recommendations and the importance of agency and control for people.
+You’ll learn about successful strategies that allow for more agency in change — and through analyzing real-life examples, you'll discover how easing the Endowment Effect will help others let go of the attachment to the status quo.
+By the end of this module, you’ll learn effective strategies for surfacing the cost of inaction and framing new things as old, plus you'll be able to encourage others to change with more agency."

 ### Reactance - How Warnings Become Recommendations